Can You Make Money on Upwork? Stories From 17 Freelancers

 "Make sure the client understands that you're out for their best well-being.
 I always let clients know that their project is important to me and that they're not just another number."

-When working on Upwork, after a contract closes, both clients and freelancers can leave public and private feedback to one another.
-Negative feedback can hurt your business.
-Going above and beyond to deliver great experiences can help you maintain a high Job Success Score and earn positive feedback.
+Both clients and freelancers can leave public feedback for one another after a contract closes.
+Negative feedback can hurt your business, so delivering great experiences alongside your work can help you maintain a high Job Success Score and earn positive feedback.

 Take the time to showcase your best work on your Upwork profile.
 Talent who’ve published a portfolio are hired 9x more often than those who haven’t.
 Clients want to see real examples that prove your skills and show what you’re capable of delivering.